-Downflow mating - Before mating the modular indoor blower with the cased coil, remove the bracket below the door located on the coil case and also remove the lower front bracket located on the modular air handler making sure to save the screws.
+Downflow mating-Before mating the modular indoor blower with the cased coil, remove the lower front bracket located on the modular air handler making sure to save the screws.
 Flip the modular unit upside down, wipe clean the mating flanges on both unit surfaces and apply the black neoprene gasket tape to the modular units bottom side flanges which are now facing upward since the unit was flipped; making sure to not leave any gaps on the sides.

-Carefully place the coil case on top of the modular air handler making sure that the units are flush in the front and on the sides with a "step" fit up in the back as shown in Figure 4.
+Carefully place the coil case on top of the modular air handler making sure that the units are flush in the front and on the sides with a "step" fit up in the back as shown in Figure 5.